The Purpose of End-Point Assessment – What is it?

-So, you know what End-Point Assessment is.
-However now, you’re just not entirely sure on what the purpose of EPA is exactly?
-Well, we can help.
+Now you know what End-Point Assessment is.
+But maybe you’re just not entirely sure what the purpose of End-Point Assessment is?
+Brooks and Kirk have the answer.

 K-S-Bs stands for Knowledge, Skills and Behaviours.
-Every Apprenticeship Standard lists the K-S-Bs that an Apprentice must demonstrate in order to be deemed occupationally competent.
+Every Apprenticeship Standard lists the K-S-Bs that an Apprentice must demonstrate.
+Once the Apprentice has gained the KSBs, they can be deemed occupationally competent.
 That is where the End-Point Assessment comes in.

-End-Point Assessments have been developed to test whether an Apprentice has learned all of the necessary K-S-Bs during their Apprenticeship.
+End-Point Assessments test whether an Apprentice has learned all of the necessary K-S-Bs during their Apprenticeship.
 Obviously, if they have, then they’re competent.
 Happy days!
 However if the Independent End-Point Assessor believes that the apprentice hasn’t hit all of the K-S-Bs, then they fail their EPA because they’re not fully competent yet.

 That being said, the apprentice does always get the opportunity to retake the EPA.
 Because let’s be honest, we all have our off days.